- Search The Registry

 - My Account

 *Alexander Crummell was born on this date in 1819.
 He was a Black nationalist and missionary.

-After attending lectures at Yale, ministering congregations in New Haven and Providence and getting married to Sarah Mabritt Elston, he wrote briefly as a correspondent for the Colored American.
+After attending lectures at Yale, ministering to congregations in New Haven and Providence, and getting married to Sarah Mabritt Elston, he wrote briefly as a correspondent for the Colored American.
 Crummell was ordained to the Episcopal priesthood in 1842, working with small congregations in Philadelphia and New York.
 Six years later, he went to England, seemingly to raise funds for his parish, yet began preparing to enter Cambridge University.
 He failed at his first attempt, then made the class and attained his Bachelor’s degree in 1853.

 Crummell relocated to Liberia for missionary work with the Protestant Episcopal Church, running into conflict with his superiors and eventually attempting to organize another diocese in Monrovia.
 His writings, at the time, were collected and compiled in his book “The Future of Africa” (1862).
 Crummell spent sixteen years in Liberia, hastily leaving after the assassination of then President Edward Roye and threats against his own life.
 His wife Sarah died in 1878.
 Crummell married Jennie M. Simpson two years later, but not before establishing St. Luke’s Episcopal Church in Washington, D.C.